namsaraeva/Evolutionary_Thinking_2023/week36/Friday/README.md

     ```Click Compute to accept the defaults for the rest of the options and begin the computation.```

     Instead of **Comput**, you will find **OK**
+2. Instead of **p-distance** just select Jukes-Cantor, when picking model/method

-2. You don't need to do the **Printing the NJ Tree (For Windows users), Printing the NJ Tree (For Mac users) or Constructing a MP Tree using the Heuristic Search**.
+3. You don't need to do the **Printing the NJ Tree (For Windows users), Printing the NJ Tree (For Mac users) or Constructing a MP Tree using the Heuristic Search**.

-3. The last exercise **Examining Data Editing Features** just tells you how to not use some of the sequences to build a tree without removing the sequences form the raw file.
+4. The last exercise **Examining Data Editing Features** just tells you how to not use some of the sequences to build a tree without removing the sequences form the raw file.
 I just want to make clear the purpose of the exercise.
 A part from that, when it says

     ```Click the Close button.```